 After getting second in the Washington State National History Day Competition, Hailey qualified to go to Washington DC to represent Washington State in the national competition.
-Hailey brought an authentic woven Duwamish Hat to DC for her exhibit.
+Hailey brought an authentic cedar hat to DC for her exhibit.
 She was showing the importance of the native presence and culture when the settlers arrived.

 10th Anniversary Celebration

 2019 marks the ten year anniversary of the Duwamish Longhouse and Cultural Center.
 Join us in our tenth year as we continue to celebrate the building of our cultural center and our community.

 A Trip to Our Sister City of Perugia

 Chairwoman Cecile Hansen and Executive Director Jolene Haas visited Perugia in 2018 for the anniversaries of the sister city association and the Sister Orca sculpture to meet with government officials and community members to strengthen the relationship between our two cities and to share with them more about our Duwamish culture and history.